July 16, 2018

 Out and about this summer and trying to save your data?
 Joining unknown and unsecured Wi-Fi networks is not the answer.
 We know it’s tempting, but these unsecured networks are targets for cybercriminals.
 Even if you trust the person who’s Wi-Fi it is, that does not mean they have properly secured their network.
 When in doubt, stay away.
 Read here: Why should you really stop using public wi-fi?

-Avoid the temptation to put your information, and everyone you connect to, at risk.
-Continue to play it safe and smart, and you can stay one-step ahead of cybercriminals!
+Avoid the temptation to put your information and the information of others at risk.
+Continue to play it safe and smart, and you can stay one step ahead of cybercriminals!